Microbial-Ecosystems-Lab/asthma_obesity/README.md

 All sequences' ID were downloaded from NCBI (see file IDs_16Ssequences.txt).

-To download the nucleotide sequence we used edirect
+To download the sequences we used edirect

 $ split -l 1000 IDs_16Ssequences.txt